pulsar-edit/pulsar/packages/language-git/README.md

 Adds syntax highlighting to Git commit, merge, and rebase messages edited in Pulsar.

-You can configure Atom to be your Git editor with the following command:
+You can configure Pulsar to be your Git editor with the following command:

 ```sh
 git config --global core.editor "atom --wait"